 Higher Project Qualification (HPQ) | Y10, Y11 | Autumn, Summer

-Independent learning skills and preparation for A-Level studies will be the rewards for boys during HPQ.
+Independent learning skills and preparation for A-Level studies will be the rewards for pupils during HPQ.

 Historical Film Review | Y9, Y10, Y11 | Autumn, Spring

-A greater understanding of different historical periods and cultures and the ability to contextualise modern day events will be the rewards for boys during Historical Film Review.
+A greater understanding of different historical periods and cultures and the ability to contextualise modern day events will be the rewards for students during Historical Film Review.